Transactions

 internal_transactions.caller_address

-is the resource receiving addressinternal_transactions.callValueInfo[0].callValue
+is the resource receiving address.internal_transactions.callValueInfo[0].callValue

-is the delegated resource share(unit is sun)internal_transactions.note
+is the delegated resource amount (in sun).internal_transactions.note

-is the instruction description, in this example it isdelegateResourceOfEnergy
+is the instruction description.
+In this example, it isdelegateResourceOfEnergy

-, which means the contract delegates energy resources.
-If it is a contract delegating bandwidth, the field value isdelegateResourceOfBandwidth
+, which means the contract delegates Energy resources.
+If it is a contract delegating Bandwidth, the field value isdelegateResourceOfBandwidth

-Here is an example, the transaction is an external address calling the "TU8Mb...." contract, "TU8Mb...." contract cancels the delegation of 200000000 sun energy shares for the "TUznH...." address:
+In this example, the transaction is an external address calling the "TU8Mb...." contract, and the "TU8Mb...." contract cancels the delegation of 200,000,000 sun Energy to "TUznH....":

 {